 Taste: Caramel, maple syrup, cinnamon and clove.
 Sea salt and pepper.
 Smoke and wood.
 With the addition of water the sherry exerts itself with more confidence – raisins and prunes coming to the fore.

-Value for Money: Cask strength Caol Ila is not a rare find but this is nevertheless a fine example that has been priced very reasonably.
+Thoughts: Cask strength Caol Ila is not a rare find but this is nevertheless a fine example that has been priced very reasonably.

 The subtle complexity of the sherry finish is a real treat.
 With less successful finishes you get a blast of sherry before it fades away, never to return.
 Here however, its influence is revealed slowly as it gently makes its way into your awareness.
 The nose and palate are almost mirror images of one another with prominent smoke on the former and more of a sherry character on the latter.